JonathanKing01/jekyll-now/_posts/2017-3-30-numbersGA-post.md

 ---
 layout: post
 title: Genetic Algorithm Demo Project
-excerpt: Genetic Algorithms are a type of intelligent system that seeks to model and solve problems by simulating the process of natural evolution.
-They are a wing of evolutionary computation, and can be used to solve many problems.
-Specifically they can be used to solve NP-hard problems such as the Job-Shop scheduling problem, which would not be easily solvable any other way.
-After reading a chapter about genetic algorithms in Michael Negnevitky’s fantastic book about artificial intelligence, I decided to try write a small genetic algorithm myself.
 ---

 Genetic Algorithms are a type of intelligent system that seeks to model and solve problems by simulating the process of natural evolution.
 They are a wing of evolutionary computation, and can be used to solve many problems.
 Specifically they can be used to solve NP-hard problems such as the Job-Shop scheduling problem, which would not be easily solvable any other way.